zara12138/inquisitive-backend-technical-test/README.md

 ---

+### Bouns Task

+If you feel like adding some test coverage, please do!
+Whatever unit test framework you like, whatever coverage you want.

+---

-When you are done, make sure you commit your code, and let us know your github repo of your forked project.
+#### When you are done, make sure you commit your code, and let us know your github repo of your forked project.

 Happy coding